pile of clothes

 My first carry on was an Eagle Creek

-What Wardrobe Should You Pack to Pack Light?
+Tip 2: What Wardrobe Should You Pack to Pack Light?

-Whether you’re going for a week or a month, the lists below do not change.
+It’s my latest packing list for nomad life.
 When traveling, pack for the season.
 If it’s summer, here is what you should pack (click on the link to see what I buy, wear, and recommend):

 In the winter, the list doesn’t change much.
 You should pack the following: